-Types of Zinc and Zinc Alloys
+Zinc and Zinc Alloys Information

+Zinc and zinc alloys are non-ferrous alloys that are used widely in the production of die cast components.
 Zinc-base alloys are used for two main functions, casting and wrought applications.

-- Casting alloys are used for sand, permanent mold, plaster mold, shell mold, and investment casting.
+Casting alloys are used for sand, permanent mold, plaster mold, shell mold, and investment casting.
 The mechanical aspects of these alloys make them attractive substitutes for cast iron alloys (better corrosion resistance and machinability) and copper alloys (lower cost) in structural and pressure-tight applications.
 Also, zinc’s low melting point allows for lower energy requirements when casting.

 Wrought alloys are obtained as various shapes and exhibit good resistance to corrosion in many types of service.
 Wrought zinc has chemical characteristics particularly adapted to certain uses, such as dry batteries and photoengraver`s plate.
 Its elastic module, like many alloys, is not clearly defined and thus creep data is needed to fit the metal to load requirements.
 Wrought zinc is easily machined using standard methods and tools, but if it is necessary to machine zinc containing very coarse grains, the metal should be heated to a temperature between 70-100°C in order to avoid cleavage of crystals.